IOP services based in

 HOW LONG IS ARSNH’s INTENSIVE OUTPATIENT PROGRAM AND WHAT IS THE SCHEDULE LIKE?

 Our IOP program usually runs for a period of five weeks, four nights or days per week, for a total of twenty sessions.
 Some people may do more than twenty sessions if indicated.
-We offer daytime (10:00am-1:00pm) and evening (4:00pm-7:00pm) programs to accommodate different schedules in three locations, Newton, NH, Portsmouth, NH and Salem, NH.
+We offer daytime (10:00am-1:00pm) and evening (4:00pm-7:00pm) programs to accommodate different schedules at our main offices in Greenland (Portsmouth Area) of New Hampshire.
 Someone can switch attendance between the day and evening programs.
 If possible this should be avoided in order to maintain group cohesion, but it can be accommodated if necessary for people who have changing work schedules or other conflicts.

 CAN FRIENDS AND FAMILY MEMBERS JOIN ME IN MY INTENSIVE OUTPATIENT SESSIONS?